bablokb/apiinst/doc/apiinst.md

 up all the free space, use

     sudo apiinst -i 2015-05-05-wheezy.zip -t /dev/sdb -H rest

+Similarly, create a data-partition with `-D size`.
+The data-partition will be automatically mounted to `/data`.

 You could also add a swap partition (using the option `-S size`), but additional swap is seldom necessary.